emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 32-bit tags are standard in most radio link layers including 5G, 64-bit tags are very common in transport and application layers of the Internet of Things, and 32-, 64-, and 80-bit tags are common in media-encryption applications.
 Audio packets are small, numerous, and ephemeral, so on the one hand, they are very sensitive in percentage terms to crypto overhead, and on the other hand, forgery of individual packets is not a big concern.
 Due to its weaknesses, GCM is not often used with short tags.
 The result is decreased performance from larger than needed tags {{MoQ}}, or decreased performance from using much slower constructions such as AES-CTR combined with HMAC {{RFC3711}}{{I-D.ietf-sframe-enc}}.

 This document defines the Galois Counter Mode with Secure Short Tags (GCM-SST) Authenticated Encryption with Associated Data (AEAD) algorithm following the recommendations from Nyberg et al. {{Nyberg}}.
 GCM-SST is defined with a general interface so that it can be used with any keystream generator, not just a 128-bit block cipher.
 The two main differences compared to GCM {{GCM}} is that GCM-SST uses an additional subkey Q and that new subkeys H and Q are derived for each nonce.
 This enables short tags with forgery probability close to ideal.
-Instead of GHASH {{GCM}}, GCM-SST makes use of the faster POLYVAL function {{RFC8452}}.
+Instead of GHASH {{GCM}}, GCM-SST makes use of the POLYVAL function {{RFC8452}}, which results in more efficient software implementations on little-endian architectures.
 The specification is made generic, so that any keystream generator can be used, not just a 128-bit block cipher.
 The document also registers several instantiations of GCM-SST using AES in counter mode (AES-CTR) as the keystream generator.

 # Conventions and Definitions